jpace/glark/README.md

         text-color: bold blue on white

   * `text-color-NUM`:
-    Sets the color with which the NUMth regexp will be highlighted.
+    Sets the color with which the NUMth regexp will be highlighted, for matching with multiple regular expressions, such as with the `--or` or `--file` option.
 Example:

         text-color-2: white on green